Office of Advancement

-Welcome to The Ohio State University at Newark Development Office web page.
+Welcome to The Ohio State University at Newark Office of Advancement web page.

-The Development Office seeks to advance the mission, vision, goals and objectives of The Ohio State University at Newark.
+The Office of Advancement seeks to forward the mission, vision, goals and objectives of The Ohio State University at Newark.
 Specifically, we coordinate, manage and implement fundraising efforts from public and private sources to make scholarships available and advance key programmatic initiatives; work with the campus community to determine institutional fundraising goals; and develop partnerships with community stakeholders to implement state-of-the-art programming.

 Our donors have a tremendous impact on the quality of our programs, teaching and facilities.
 The campus has a history of community and alumni support, which has been a great factor in its growth and development.